ethereum/EIPs/EIPS/eip-x.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->

-If `block.number >= X` we introduce *eight* separate precompiles to perform the following operations (addresses to be determined) with one of them being optional an up to discussion (BLS12-381 curve allows efficient square root extraction, so point decompression makes *some* sense):
+If `block.number >= X` we introduce *eight* separate precompiles to perform the following operations (addresses to be determined) with one of them being optional and up to discussion (BLS12-381 curve allows efficient square root extraction, so point decompression makes *some* sense):

 - G1ADD - to perform point addition on a curve defined over prime field
 - G1MUL - to perform point multiplication on a curve defined over prime field